octobercms/docs/services-mail.md

     // Get the underlying SwiftMailer message instance...
     $message->getSwiftMessage();

-> **Note:** The message instance passed to a `Mail::send` Closure extends the [SwiftMailer](http://swiftmailer.org) message class, allowing you to call any method on that class to build your e-mail messages.
+> **Note**: The message instance passed to a `Mail::send` Closure extends the [SwiftMailer](http://swiftmailer.org) message class, allowing you to call any method on that class to build your e-mail messages.

 #### Mailing plain text